ComputeCanada/software-stack/doc/easybuild.md

 - `SYSTEM` in easyconfigs or `system,system` for `--try-toolchain`: For binary-only installations, and codes without architecture-dependent optimization.
-- `GCCcore,5.4.0`: For Nix, "Core" uses only components provided by Nix (GCC 5.4.0) without architecture-dependent optimization.
 - `GCCcore,9.3.0`: For the Gentoo based `StdEnv/2020` stack, this uses an EasyBuild-provided GCC 9.3.0 with architecture-dependent optimization.
 It can be combined with MKL in the `gcccoremkl,2020a` toolchain.
 This toolchain is